sdragos1/arcade/docs/addGraphicLibrary.md

 # Add Graphic Library Guide
-## Introduction
+## :notebook_with_decorative_cover: Introduction
-#### Project Explication:
+#### :briefcase: Project Explication:

 In the Arcade projects you have the possibility to add your own graphic library.

-In order to be able to change in full millieux of the games on the libraries you just added is not that great?
+In order to be able to change in the middle of the games on the libraries you just added is not that great?
 Be careful not to add 2 times the same libraries although it is possible it is useless.

 Of course there are certain rules to respect that we will address.